qsliu2017/gitlab-runner/docs/configuration/advanced-configuration.md

 ## Restricting Docker images and services

-> Added for the Kubernetes executor in GitLab Runner 14.2.
+> Added for the executor for Kubernetes in GitLab Runner 14.2.

-If you use the Docker or Kubernetes executors, you can restrict the Docker images which can be used to run your jobs.
+If you use the executors for Docker or Kubernetes, you can restrict the Docker images which can be used to run your jobs.
 To do this, you specify wildcard patterns.
 For example, to allow images from your private Docker registry only: